 For further information, please contact firstname.lastname@example.org 6-8 weeks prior to registering for your first course to determine your individual eligibility and course load requirements and/or restrictions.

 Your student number is generated when you register for your first Durham College course.
 This number is your academic student number for life; please keep it in a safe place for future reference.

 If you have never taken a course at Durham College, you must fill in the Personal Information Form when registering online.
 A student number will be created for you.
 Please retain this number, you will use it for all course registrations and college activity.
-If you already have a student number, but cannot remember it, please call the Continuing Education office at 905.721.3052
+If you already have a student number, but cannot remember it, please call the Centre for Professional and Part-time Learning office at 905.721.3052

 How do I apply to graduate?

 Once you have completed all program requirements and you believe you are eligible for a certificate or diploma you must complete the Graduation Application Form and pay the fee to Strategic Enrolment Services (SES).